twpayne/chezmoi/assets/chezmoi.io/docs/user-guide/password-managers/1password.md

 !!! info

-    If you're using [1Password CLI 2.0](https://developer.1password.com/), then the structure of the data returned by the `onepassword`, `onepasswordDetailsFields`, and `onePasswordItemFiles` template functions
+    If you're using [1Password CLI
+    2.0](https://developer.1password.com/docs/cli/), then the structure of the
-    will be different and you will need to update your templates.
+    data returned by the `onepassword`, `onepasswordDetailsFields`, and `onePasswordItemFiles` template functions will be different and you will need to update your templates.

-    !!! warning

-    The structure of the data returned will not be finalized until 1Password CLI 2.0 is released.